 I’ve been snowboarding for the last ten years.
 When I first started and left the bunny hill, I took out all the stops.
 The first couple of years, I burned through 4 or 5 pairs of Snow Pants.
 This was mostly due to wearing cheap junk that had no durability.
 It was frustrating to me because I was in college and didn’t have a lot of money.
 So finding the right pair of snow pants has become a weird obsession for me.
 I should add that I hate shopping, I’d rather be on the hill testing out my gear.

 There are a lot of factors to consider when purchasing new snow pants.
 Fit, style, and waterproof ratings are all major things to consider.
-I’ve even got a sublist that I’ll be getting into here.
+I’ll be writing out a list that I’ll be getting into here.
 In this guide, I’m going to show you what I’ve done in the past to get an epic pair of snow pants.

-On a lot of my other blog posts, I say that style shouldn’t be the first thing to look at.
+In a lot of my other blog posts, I say that style shouldn’t be the first thing to look at.
 With Snowboard Pants that isn’t necessarily true.
 This is because it’s not a matter of safety, just warmth, and if you can get away with it, why not?
-Whether you’re a man, or a women, I think you wanna look good and be comfortable when you tear up the mountain.
+Whether you’re a man or a woman, I think you wanna look good and be comfortable when you tear up the mountain.

-Being warm is a close second, and the reason I say that is because you should always have extra layers on when shredding.
-You can always add more clothes, but after awhile some snow pants just get to hot.
+Being warm is a close second and the reason I say that is because you should always have extra layers on when shredding.
+You can always add more clothes, but after a while, some snow pants just get too hot.

 Fit is super important when you’re snowboarding.
 If you’re uncomfortable, you’ll tense up, and that will lead you into disaster.
 Make sure you’re comfortable in your snow pants.
-I like to purchase a larger size, so I can wear sweat pants on colder days.
+I like to purchase a larger size, so I can wear sweatpants on colder days.
 It makes things a whole lot easier.
-Especially when its -15.
+Especially when it is -15.

 Snow Pants Need To Be High Quality.

-That week we had some decent snowfall and so I’d hit the resorts hard.
-Sometime during the week of snowboarding I wiped out hard, landing on my butt.
-After sliding for awhile, I got back up and kept going.
+That week we had some decent snowfall so I’d hit the resorts hard.
+Sometime during the week of snowboarding, I wiped out hard, landing on my butt.
+After sliding for a while, I got back up and kept going.

 Always Have A Backup Pair Of Snow Pants